 This is consistent with UWSL's objective to maintain the purchasing power of the endowment assets held in perpetuity or for a specified term as well as to provide additional real growth through new gifts and investment return.
-There were no amounts appropriated for expenditures during the years ended June 30, 2018 and 2017.

-(12) Leases
+(11) Leases

-UWSL leases office space and equipment under non-cancelable operating leases which expire through April 2022.
-Lease expense for these leases was approximately \$220,000 and \$332,000 for the years ended June 30, 2018 and 2017, respectively.
+UWSL leases office space and equipment under non-cancelable operating leases which expire through April 2026.
+Lease expense for these leases was approximately \$288,000 and \$220,000 for the years ended June 30, 2019 and 2018, respectively.

-Future aggregate minimum lease payments under existing non-cancelable leases as of June 30, 2018 are as follows:
+Future aggregate minimum lease payments under existing non-cancelable leases as of June 30, 2019 are as follows: